Soccer god Maradona’s rise and fall in Asif Kapadia’s doc

 “He starts up almost like Senna, but he ends up more like Amy.
 He’s a bit of both, but different, because he gets older,” Kapadia said at a beachside restaurant in Cannes.
 “In a way, the empathy is different.
 It’s a like more mature relationship with him.
 I fell in love with Senna and Amy, in a way.
 But they were easier because they were younger.”

 Kapadia hasn’t yet been able to screen the film for Maradona.
-The soccer iron withdrew from attending the film’s Cannes premiere because of a shoulder injury, according to a statement.
+The soccer icon withdrew from attending the film’s Cannes premiere because of a shoulder injury, according to a statement.
 HBO acquired the documentary ahead of Cannes, with plans to air it Sept.
 24 after an Oscar-qualifying run.

 “Diego Maradona,” like “Senna” and “Amy,” has the propulsion and visual drive of a fiction movie.
 It’s Kapadia’s most mythically drawn film, zeroing in on Maradona’s time with the Italian club Napoli, starting with his arrival on July 5, 1984.

-Note: This story has been corrected to show Amy Winehouse was British, not American.